By Karen A. Soukiasian

-Should they accidentally mess up, you must make an immediate correction, then show them what you expect, and in a way they will understand.
+Should they accidentally mess up, you must make an immediate correction, then show them what you expect so they understand.

 Be patient.
 Take the time and make the effort now, and you will never dread walking your dog.
-These walks with your puppy will form the foundation for the bond of a lifetime.
+These puppy walks will form the foundation for the bond of a lifetime.

 Follow Karen A. Soukiasian on Facebook